MarteXcoin-documentation/Documentation/mining/index.rst

 blockchain is secured through a consensus mechanism; in the case of Bitcoin, the consensus mechanism is Proof of Work (PoW).
 The consensus mechanism of MarteX is Proof of Stake (PoS).
-Miners attempt to solve difficult problems with how many coins he had in a  computers, and when they solve the problem, they receive the right to add a new block to the blockchain.
+Miners attempt to have a consensus

+solve difficult problems with how many coins he had in a  computers, and when they solve the problem, they receive the right to add a new block to the blockchain.
 If all the other people running the software agree that the problem was solved correctly, the block is added to the blockchain and